Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 Exalate also comes with a scripting mode that uses Groovy scripting, in addition to a low-code UI mode, suitable for both business and technical users.
 This helps you adapt it to your specific integration needs easily.

-It has a transactional synchronization engine that queues all the applicable changes automatically and breaks them down into atomic steps, to be retried in case of a failure, even when a system is being upgraded to a new version and/or a firewall is being reconfigured.
+It has a transactional synchronization engine that queues all the applicable changes automatically and breaks them down into atomic steps to be retried in case of a failure, even when a system is being upgraded to a new version and/or a firewall is being reconfigured.

 And last but not least, it supports integrations for a variety of applications like Jira (cloud and on-premise), ServiceNow, Azure DevOps, Zendesk, and others.

-So let’s get to implementing a GitHub Salesforce integration.
+So let’s get to implementing a Salesforce GitHub integration.

-How to Set up a GitHub Salesforce Integration: the Step-by-Step Process
+How to Set up a Salesforce GitHub Integration: the Step-by-Step Process

-To start setting up a GitHub Salesforce integration, you must first install Exalate on both GitHub and Salesforce.
+To start setting up a Salesforce GitHub integration, you must first install Exalate on both GitHub and Salesforce.
 This ensures you have autonomy since the Exalate app on both sides allows you to configure each side separately and helps you control what to send and deliver.

 After that, you can set up a connection, configure it, add automatic synchronization triggers, and experience 2-way sync to handle your synchronization needs effectively.